List of dreadnought battleships of the Royal Navy: Revenge class

 The Revenge class (sometimes known as the Royal Sovereign class) were designed as a cheaper alternative to the Queen Elizabeth class.
-Plans had initially been for a class of eight ships, but at the start of the First World War work stopped on all new capital ships.
-The last three ships Renown, Repulse and Resistance were cancelled.
-The first two of these were eventually redesigned as battlecruisers.
-During design they were planned to have a maximum speed of just over 21 kn and had reverted to being coal- and oil-fuelled.
+Plans had initially been for a class of eight ships, but, at the start of the First World War, work stopped on all new capital ships and the last three planned ships of the class - Renown, Repulse and Resistance - were cancelled.
+(The first two of these were eventually redesigned as battlecruisers.)
+During design they were planned to have a maximum speed of just over 21 kn and had reverted to coal- and oil-fuelled propulsion.
 However, in 1915, this was changed and they became oil-fuelled only.
 Secondary armament was fourteen 6-inch, two 3-inch anti-aircraft, four 3-pounder guns and four 21-inch torpedoes.
 Both Revenge and Royal Oak were completed in time to take part in the Battle of Jutland.
 Royal Oak was torpedoed at anchor in the supposedly safe harbour of Scapa Flow soon after the start of Second World War.

 N3 class

-The N3, like the contemporary G3-class battlecruiser design, were planned in response to other nations' intentions to build superior navies.
-The design concentrated the main guns forward of the bridge to reduce weight while allowing very thick armour over the critical parts but they would still be about twice the displacement of predecessors.
-The design was approved in 1921 but in 1922 the major naval powers agreed the Washington Naval Treaty to limit the size and number of warships in their navies.
-The treaty set an upper limit of 35,000 tons displacement and 16-inch guns; the ships had not been ordered and no construction had been started.
+The N3-class, like the contemporary G3-class battlecruiser design, was planned in response to other nations' intentions to build superior navies.
+The design concentrated the main guns forward of the bridge to save weight (while still allowing thick enough armour over the critical parts) by shortening the length of the armoured citadel - although, they still would've been about twice the displacement of their predecessors.
+The design was approved in late 1921, but, in early 1922 the major naval powers signed the Washington Naval Treaty, limiting the size and number of warships in their respective navies and thus resulting in the design's cancellation.
+(The treaty set an upper limit of 35,000 long tons (36,000 t) displacement and 16-inch guns.)
+The ships had not been ordered nor had construction been started when they were canceled.